 Operating System (OS), Windows Mouse Settings

 Almost every good CS:GO player has the same Windows mouse settings – which is the “default” with no mouse acceleration.
 To change this settings, navigate to: “control panel -> mouse -> pointer options”.
-The pointer speed should be at 6/11 – this is the Windows default speed.
+The pointer speed should be on 6/11 – this is the Windows default speed.
 Enhance pointer precision should NOT be checked on.
-Going over 6/11 in Windows sensitivity, will result in skipped pixels.
-At 8/11 two pixels is occasionally skipped and at higher sensitivities, the minimum mouse movement becomes multiple pixels.
-At lower Windows sensitivities, certain amounts of movement are thrown out, but minimal mouse movements still results in 1 pixel of movement.
+Going over 6/11 in Windows sensitivity will result in skipped pixels.
+At 8/11 two pixels are occasionally skipped and at higher sensitivities, the minimum mouse movement becomes multiple pixels.
+At lower Windows sensitivities, certain amounts of movement are thrown out, but minimal mouse movements still result in 1 pixel of movement.

 We don’t want any enhanced pointer precision OR mouse acceleration as this will randomize our mouse movements!

 Therefore it is also important to check that mouse acceleration is turned off in your driver software (depending on your mouse manufacturer, e.g. Steelseries, Logitech, Razer etc.).

 Best CS:GO Mouse Settings

 The most important thing here is to turn mouse acceleration OFF.

 As you can see “Raw Input” is turned ON.
 This means that it ignores Windows mouse settings.
 Why use raw input you then might ask?
 Well, I just recommend it as a safety feature, if you by a mistake change some Windows mouse settings, your in-game mouse settings will still work.